The PIC16F84A - A Beginners Microcontroller

 Here's the pin diagram for the PDIP/SOIC package:

 For this microcontroller to operate, you need a crystal oscillator connected to pin #16 and pin #15 and 22 pf capacitors from these pins to ground (see schematic below).
 If you can't find a crystal oscillator, there are other options.
-A 10 kΩ "pull-up" resistor should also be connected to pin #4.
-Doing this will prevent the PIC from accidentally resetting which happens if pin #4 is (briefly) grounded.
+A 10 kΩ "pull-up" resistor connects to pin #4; doing this will prevent the PIC from accidentally resetting which happens if pin #4 is (briefly) grounded.

 Simple LED Blink Program

 At this point we will try to build a very simple program for the PIC16F84A.
 We will blink an LED connected to pin #6 (RBO/INT) using assembly language.
 For the code explanation, read it here.